kherronism/nf-modules/README.md

 The module files hosted in this repository define a set of processes for bioinformatic tools and locally developed scripts.
 This serves as a hub for sharing and adding common functionality across multiple pipelines in a modular fashion.

-- agat/spkeeplongestisoform
+- agat/spkeeplongestisoform X
-- agat/spmanagefunctionalannotations
+- agat/spmanagefunctionalannotation X
-- agat/spmanageids
+- agat/spmanageids X
 - braker3
 - eggnogmapper/emapper
 - macse
 - orthofinder
-- picard/collectalignmentsummarymetrics
+- picard/collectalignmentsummarymetrics (TO BE REMOVED - can use nf-core/collectmultiplemetrics instead)
 - repeatmodeler
 - repeatmasker
-- seqkit/fx2tab
+- seqkit/fx2tab - (CAN BE REMOVED - nf-core/fx2tab now exists)

 ## Using modules in this repository